THUMMIMSKPANAH/FastApps/docs/PROJECT_SETUP.md

 **Key Points:**
 - `server/main.py` - Already setup, no edits needed
 - `assets/` - Auto-generated during build
-- `build-all.mts` - Auto-copied from chatjs-hooks
+- `build-all.mts` - Auto-copied from fastapps
 - You only edit files in `server/tools/` and `widgets/`!

 ---